reyes2981/spring/README.md

 - [X] Must have `Controller` and  `Service` separate.
 - [X] Document each end-point

 This is a backend program that utilizes a RESTful API to handle, receive and request data from a database that stores user information and more.
 The program is designed for an admin client side and allows for users to be created.
-The user also has the permission to add, update, delete and create new categogorized resources.
+The user also has the permission to add, update, delete and create new categorized resources.

 # The original Plan